-Profile Group Name The unique name for the group Description A brief summary or way identify the group Members Group Member List This list displays native Cerberus members of the group as well as any LDAP and AD user and group mappings.
+Profile Group Name The unique name for the group Description A brief summary or way to identify the group Members Group Member List This list displays native Cerberus members of the group as well as any LDAP and AD users mapped to the group.
 Constraints Anonymous If checked, the password for any user that is part of this group is ignored and the user can be logged in using any password.
-Disabled Determines whether the account can login or not.
+Disabled Determines whether the account can log in or not.
 A disabled account cannot login to the server.
 User Can Change Password Controls whether a user that belongs to the group can change their password through the HTTP/S web client or through SSH SFTP or FTP commands.
 Max Logins The maximum number of connections this user can make to the server at the same time.
 Disable Date If a date is set here then the group will become disabled after the date specified.
 All users that are members of this group will also become disabled.
 Note : The granularity of the timer is 30 minutes.
 The account will be disabled within 30 minutes of the time set.

-Maximum Upload File This field can be used to limit the maximum size of an uploaded file.
-This Size value defaults to unlimited.
+Maximum Upload File Size This field can be used to limit the maximum size of an uploaded file.
+This value defaults to unlimited.
 The file size is specified in bytes.
 Specify 0 or any non-positive value to reset the maximum file size to unlimited.
-Allowed IP Addresses A comma-separated list of IP addresses that members of this group can login from If no ID addresses are enceified then no nor group ID address filtering nom.
-If no iP addresses are specified then no per-group iP address littering is enforced.
+Allowed IP Addresses A comma-separated list of IP addresses that members of this group can log in from.
+If no IP addresses are specified then no per-group IP address filtering is enforced.
 IP addresses can be specified as a single IP, a range of IP addresses separated by a dash, e.g. 192.168.0.100 - 192.168.0.150, or a CIDR-formatted IP address range.
 Multiple formats can be combined, with each single IP or range separated by a comma.
-Note, global IP address deny lists or allow ists are always enforced first, regardless of this setting ists of allow ists are always enforced inst, regardless of this setting.
+Note, global IP address deny lists or allow ists are always enforced first, regardless of this setting.
 Authentication SSH Authentication Determines the SSH authentication requirements for users that are members of this group.
-Valid antions are: • Password Only : Require only a password for authentication. • Public Key Only : Require only a valid public key for authentication • Public Key and Password: Require both a valid public key and a valid password for authenticating a user Allowed Protocols Allow FTP Both ETP and ETPES connections will be allowed to attempt to login over an FTP listener Require Secure (Applies to FTP only) If enabled, members of this group can only login to the Control server using a secure TLS/SSL encrypted connection Require Secure Data (Applies to FTP only) If enabled, members of this group can only initiate file transfers over secure TLS/SSL encrunted connections transfers over secure TES/SSE encrypted connections.
-Allow Protocols to Controls which protocols a member of this group is allowed to login with.
-If a controls which protocols a member of this group is allowed to login with.
-If a Login protocol is not checked then the user will not be allowed to login using that protocol.
-Virtual Directories Is Simple Directories In simple directory mode the administrator can only assign one directory to represent the virtual directory for a user that is a member of this group · · · · · · · · · · · · · · · · · · ·
+Valid options are Password Only: Require only a password for authentication.
+Public Key Only: Require only a valid public key for authentication Public Key and Password: Require both a valid public key and a valid password for authenticating a user Allowed Protocols Allow FTP Both FTP and FTPES connections will be allowed to attempt to login over an FTP listener Require Secure Control (Applies to FTP only) If enabled, members of this group can only log in to the server using a secure TLS/SSL encrypted connection.
+Require Secure Data (Applies to FTP only) If enabled, members of this group can only initiate file transfers over secure TLS/SSL encrypted connections.
+Permitted Login Protocols Controls which protocols a member of this group is allowed to log in with.
+If a protocol is not checked then the user will not be allowed to log in using that protocol.
+Virtual Directories Is Simple Directories In simple directory mode the administrator can only assign one directory to represent the virtual directory for a user that is a member of this group.

-13.0 USER POLICY SETTINGS
+13.0 User Policy Settings